 Those walls need a roof!
 A simple roof frame starts with a single-roof beam, placed above two supports sitting atop the middle of the front and rear wall frames.
 The four end rafters, two at the front and two at the rear, then slope down from the roof beam just over the edge of the corners, creating the angle of the roof.
 Several more rafters, each cut at the same angle, must be placed in parallel to fill out the frame.
 (Keep in mind that roofs can be assembled using prefabricated trusses or homemade rafters.)
 After the noggings go on crosswise, plywood sheathing boards need to cover the roof frame, followed by more lumber members, materials such as underlay and fascia, and the actual roofing material [source: Buildeazy].

 Once the roof is on, place the doors and windows into the spaces you've dedicated for them in the walls.
 Congratulations!
 You've just built your very own shed.
-For more information, visit the links on the next page.
+For more information, visit the links below.